krisrak/appframework-templates/README.md

 __Below are six basic templates to get you started with your mobile app:__

+_(These template demos are meant for mobile devices, check the demos on phone/tablet or resize the browser on computer to view)_

 SingleView App
 -
 This template can be used for simple application that has just one view, for creating applications similar to Flash light app or Calculator app.